UMaineECE498/PythonBallooning/docs/readme.md

 Project Documentation
 ======================

-This directory should contain any project spesific doscumentation.
+This directory should contain any project specific documentation.

 Blake & Ben proposed Flowchart: